dortania/OpenCore-Install-Guide/AMD-config.md

 You'll want to start with the sample.plist that OpenCorePkg provides you and rename it to config.plist.
 Next, open up your favourite XML editor like Xcode and we can get to work.

+Please note that the kernel patches have only been tested on Ryzen(17h) systems, 15h and 16h systems should tread lightly.

 ## ACPI

 ![ACPI](https://i.imgur.com/Ohywvqm.png)